JGRennison/OpenTTD-patches/README.md

   * Logging: Various changes and improvements to desync-related logging and debugging, see changelog for details.

 * Translations
-  * German (by Auge): including vehicle group info, vehicle details window, and the zoning toolbar.
+  * German (by Auge): including vehicle group info, vehicle details window, the zoning toolbar, and settings for adjacent level crossings.

 #### Caveats for loading savegames from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892):